 Every business wants to have a great reputation.
-But how is that achieved?
-While many simply rely on their products and service and hope for the best, the most-savvy businesses take a more proactive approach.
+But how do you achieve that?
+While many simply rely on their products and service and hope for the best, the most savvy businesses take a more proactive approach.
 That’s where online reputation management comes in.

 Want to skip ahead?
 Click on the menu below to head straight to that section.